Nick

 and it also passed unanimously.

-couple of small successes.
-I've had approval for an application
+A couple of small successes.
+I've had approval

 get an interactive speed sign on Main Road, Awsworth, to discourage